-- 1. What ADT7473/ADT7473-1 functionality will be used? - PWM2 or SMBALERT for ADT7473? - THERM_LATCH or PWM2 for ADT7473-1? - TACH4 fan speed measurement or overtemperature THERM function?
+- 1. What ADT7473 functionality will be used? - PWM2 or SMBALERT? - TACH4 fan speed measurement or overtemperature THERM function?

-The ADT7473/ADT7473-1 offers multifunctional pins that can be reconfigured to suit different system requirements and physical layouts.
+The ADT7473 offers multifunctional pins that can be reconfigured to suit different system requirements and physical layouts.
 These multifunction pins are software programmable.

 - 2. How many fans will be supported in the system, three or four?
 This influences the choice of whether to use the TACH4 pin or to reconfigure it for the THERM function. - 3.
-Is the CPU fan to be controlled using the ADT7473/ ADT7473-1 or will it run at full speed 100% of the time?
-If run at full speed, 100% of the time, this frees up a PWM output, but the system is louder. - 4.
-Where will the ADT7473/ADT7473-1 be physically located in the system?
+Is the CPU fan to be controlled using the ADT7473 or will it run at full speed 100% of the time?

+If run at 100%, this frees up a PWM output, but the system is louder. $\,$

+4. Where will the ADT7473 be physically located in the system?

 This influences the assignment of the temperature measurement channels to particular system thermal zones.
-For example, locating the ADT7473/ADT7473-1 close to the VRM controller circuitry allows the VRM temperature to be monitored using the local temperature channel.
+For example, locating the ADT7473 close to the VRM controller circuitry allows the VRM temperature to be monitored using the local temperature channel.

-Figure 50.
+Figure 45.
 Hardware Configuration Example